 Preserving Your Jaw Bone after Extraction

 These jaw defects can create major problems in performing restorative dentistry whether your treatment involves dental implants, bridges or dentures.
-Jaw deformities from tooth removal can be prevented and repaired by a procedure called socket enhancement.
+Jaw deformities from tooth removal can be repaired by a procedure called socket enhancement.
 Socket enhancement can greatly improve your smile’s appearance and increase your chance for successful dental implants.

 Several techniques can be used to preserve the bone and minimize bone loss after an extraction.
 In one common method, the tooth is removed and the socket is filled with bone.
 It is then covered with gum, artificial membrane, and/or tissue stimulating proteins to encourage your body’s natural ability to repair the socket.
 With this method, the socket heals eliminating the vast majority of the shrinkage and collapse of surrounding gum and facial tissues.
 The newly formed bone in the socket also provides a foundation for an implant to replace the tooth.
 If your dentist has recommended tooth removal, be sure to ask if socket preservation is necessary.
 This is particularly important if you are planning on replacing the front teeth.